Three years after longtime Google board member Diane Green took the helm at Google Cloud, she announced her plans to step down.

 “We have moved Google Cloud from having only two significant customers and a collection of startups to having major Fortune 1000 enterprises betting their future on Google Cloud, something we should accept as a great compliment as well as a huge responsibility,” Greene wrote.
 “I am especially grateful to all of our customers, partners, and employees for an amazing three years of getting to work with you.”

 “In a few short years, under Diane’s leadership, Cloud has become an incredible business built on Google’s decades of investment in infrastructure, data security, and AI.
 Today, those investments are available to everyone and truly changing the way people work.
-I have deep appreciation for everything Diane has done and I’m super happy that we’ll continue to benefit from her wisdom as she continues serving on our Board of Directors.
+I have a deep appreciation for everything Diane has done and I’m super happy that we’ll continue to benefit from her wisdom as she continues serving on our Board of Directors.
 We’re really excited to welcome Thomas whose product vision, customer focus, and deep expertise will be a huge asset to our growing Cloud business,” CEO Sundar Pichai said in a statement.